ACCIDENT CENTERS OF TEXAS

 Typically, ultrasound therapy is followed up with stretches, massage, heat treatment, and chiropractic manipulation.
 If you believe ultrasound therapy could be the very thing you need, get in touch with our one of chiropractors in Dallas.

-After a work injury, auto injury, or personal injury, your chiropractor may recommend therapeutic exercises and rehabilitation.
+After a work injury, auto injury, or personal injury, your chiropractor may recommend therapeutic exercises and recovery.
 If you’re unsure what those include, we’ve added some helpful information below.
 However, our chiropractors in Dallas are always dedicated to providing a custom experience.
-Therefore, the exercises and rehabilitation activities you receive are tailored to your exact illness or injury, rather than someone else’s.
+Therefore, the exercises and recovery activities you receive are tailored to your exact illness or injury, rather than someone else’s.

 When used in conjunction with chiropractic manipulation, those suffering from pain, inflammation, and discomfort can benefit from intersegmental traction.
 Intersegmental traction, while it sounds complicated, is a straightforward and effective form of physiotherapy that can stretch your joints and increase your overall mobility.